alex-run-code/weather/readme.md

 # WEATHA

-Welcome in Weatha, an application whose purpose is to use weather manipulation in order to control the world
+Welcome in Weatha, an application to understand how the weather works.

 ## Install the requirements

 We need to have all our dependencies install, so let's run a:

     pip install -r requirements.txt

+## Run the migrations

+Let's run the migration this way:

+    py manage.py makemigrations

+then:

+    py manage.py migrate

 ## How to populate the database